aroberge/ideas/README.md

 > _In file X.py, you do not respect convention Y from PEP-8.
 This is unacceptable
 > in a Python project._

-**Seriously?**  This project is all about looking at introducing changes to Python's syntax, some of which are downright crazy, and you complain about a PEP-8 violation? ...
+**Seriously?**  This project is all about exploring potential changes to Python's syntax, some of which are downright crazy, and you complain about a PEP-8 violation? ...
 Ok, perhaps you can tell me and it might make sense to change what I wrote.